urql-graphql/urql/docs/basics/vue.md

 ## Reading on

-This concludes the introduction for using `urql` with Svelte.
+This concludes the introduction for using `urql` with Vue.
 The rest of the documentation is mostly framework-agnostic and will apply to either `urql` in general or the `@urql/core` package, which is the same between all framework bindings.
 Hence, next we may want to learn more about one of the following to learn more about the internals: